yitzchak/common-lisp-jupyter/docs/README.md

 ### Installing via Quicklisp

-- Install [Quicklisp][] and use `(ql:add-to-init-file)`.
+Install [Quicklisp][] and use `(ql:add-to-init-file)`.
 If you already have Quicklisp installed you may need to update your distribution with `(ql:update-dist "quicklisp")` to resolve package conflicts.

+- To install an image based user kernel evaluate `(cl-jupyter:install-image)`
+- To install a non-image based user kernel evaluate `(cl-jupyter:install)`
+- To install a Quicklisp bundle based system evaluate `(cl-jupyter:install :system t :local t :prefix "pkg/")`.
+Afterward copy the contents of the `pkg` directory to the system root.
+For instance in bash `sudo cp -r pkg/* /`

+### Installing via Quicklisp [version 20190521 and earlier]

+Install [Quicklisp][] and use `(ql:add-to-init-file)`.
+If you already have Quicklisp installed you may need to update your distribution with `(ql:update-dist "quicklisp")` to resolve package conflicts.

-- Start your Lisp implementation and evaluate the following.
+Start your Lisp implementation and evaluate the following.
 The `install` command will try to deduce the correct command line arguments for your implementation.
 The keyword parameters `:bin-path` and `:ev-flag` can be used to customize these arguments.
 For example, for SBCL `:bin-path` is `sbcl` and `:ev-flag` is `--eval`.
 To install a kernel image using [uiop:dump-image][] use `cl-jupyter:install-image` instead of `cl-jupyter:install`. `install-image` takes no arguments.

 ```lisp
 (ql:quickload :common-lisp-jupyter)
 (cl-jupyter:install)